concur/developer.concur.com/src/api-guides/vat-reclaim-integration.md

  The API request should be made for one day at a time.
 This API Request will result in a list of invoices that match         those search parameters. note: there could be multiple pages returned in the results.

-    2. GET the Invoice (Payment Request) Details for each unique Payment Request ID that is returned in the API Request from #1
+    2. GET the Invoice (Payment Request) Details

+This step will be repeated for each unique Payment Request ID that is returned in the API Request from #1

    [GET Payment Request {id} v3 API](/api-reference/invoice/payment-request.html#get)

 Insert one Payment Request ID per API request until you obtain details for every invoice returned in your search             results.

-    **3. GET Images**
+    3. GET Images

 same as above.
 Use the ReceiptImage ID obtained from the response that provides the details of the Payment Request         (Invoice)